Sahiljain24/Plan-With-Love/README.md

 Create a pull request.
 Credits:

-This project was created by [Your Name].
+This project was created by Sahil Jain.